mctinker/Map-Tasker/README.md

 While not tested, I don't see why this shouldn't work on Windows or Linux.

-Runtime: `python3 MapTasker.py -option1 -option2` ...
+Runtime: `python3.10 MapTasker.py -option1 -option2` ...

-Runtime options: `-h` for help, `-l` for linear output rather than list, `-d0` for silent mode (no Action details), `-d1` to display Action list if Task is unnamed or anonymous (default), `-d2` to display Action list for all Tasks, -t='task name' to display a single Task only, -p to display a Profile's condition(s).
+Runtime options: `-h` for help,  `-d0` for silent mode (no Action details), `-d1` to display Action list if Task is unnamed or anonymous (default), `-d2` to display Action list for all Tasks, `-t='task name'` to display a single Task only, `-p` to display a Profile's condition(s), `-c(type)=color_name`  define a specific color to 'type', where (type) is one of the following: Project Profile Task Action DisableProfile UnknownTask DisabledAction ActionCondition       ProfileCondition LauncherTask Background     Example options: -cTask=Green -cBackground=Black   `-ch`  color help: display all valid colors"

 Additonally, an optional OS X compiled version of this program has been provided via the dist.zip:
 - download the dist.zip